Frequently asked questions for clinical trials | Sarcoma UK

-Here we try to answer some of the most commonly asked questions regarding clinical trials.
+Here are answers to some of the most common questions about clinical trials for sarcoma.

 You may still have a lot of questions.
-If you’d like to talk to someone, you can get in touch with our Support Line team here.
+If you’d like to talk to someone, you can get in touch with our friendly Support Line team.

-Are there any trials out there that could help me/my family member?
+Are there any trials out there that could help me or my family member?

 Our Clinical Trials Hub lists sarcoma clinical trials recruiting in the UK.
-As sarcoma is a less common form of cancer with many distinct subtypes, there are only a small number of trials open at one time.
+Because sarcoma is a rare cancer with many different subtypes, there may only be a small number of clinical trials available at one time, or none at all.

-For more information on the availability of these trials, talk to your clinical team.
+For more information on the availability of these trials, talk to your clinical team, or reach out to our Support Line.

 How safe are clinical trials?